Dwijad/Bitnami-Kafka-Helm-Chart/README.md

 #### Prometheus operator

 Prometheus Operator is a tool that provides monitoring definitions for Kubernetes services and the management of Prometheus instances.
-Using prometheus operator, kafka cluster cluster can be
+Scrapping data from kafka cluster can be Using prometheus operator, kafka cluster cluster data can be scrapped in a automated way

 The Prometheus operator supports an automated way of scraping data from the exporters by setting up a s